jecisc/GitBridge/resources/documentation/UserGuide.md

 	^ self root / 'resources'
 ```

-### Get informations of the project version
+### Get information of the project version

-It can often be useful to display version infos for a project.
-Git bridge allows one to access such infos.
+It can often be useful to display version info for a project.
+Git bridge allows one to access such info.
 Here is a description of the API:
 - `#gitTags` : Return the list of all tags of the project.
 - `#currentBranchName` : Return the name of the current branch.
 - `#tagsOfCurrentCommit` : Return the tags of the current commit.
 If none, return an empty array.